 - First Aid/CPR for elementary education majors.
-(This may be taken at Bethel, ([HAS 120]) or through a Red Cross certification program.) - An electronic portfolio is established during the first education course.
-It is maintained throughout the program to assess completion of foundational standards for teaching. - 3.
-Appropriate proficiency levels assessed according to ACTFL proficiency guidelines for majors and endorsements in Spanish.
+(This may be taken at Bethel, {HAS 120} or through a Red Cross certification program.) - Electronic portfolio is established during the first education course.
+It is maintained throughout the program to assess completion of foundational standards for teaching. - Appropriate proficiency levels assessed according to ACTFL proficiency guidelines for majors and endorsements in Spanish.